o3de/o3de.org/content/docs/userguide/scripting/lua/intro-add-script-to-component.md

   entities in &ALYlong;. '
 title: Adding Lua Scripts to Component Entities
 ---
-# Adding Lua Scripts to Component Entities<a name="lua-scripting-intro-add-script-to-component"></a>
+# Adding Lua Scripts to Component Entities {#lua-scripting-intro-add-script-to-component}

 Lumberyard makes it easy for you to add script functionality to your game entities by using the **Lua Script** component\.
 The following steps show you how to do this in Lumberyard Editor\.